ElegantEngineeringTech/laravel-money/README.md

 ## Changelog

-Refer to the [CHANGELOG](CHANGELOG.md) for details on recent updates and modifications.
+See the [CHANGELOG](CHANGELOG.md) for a full history of updates.

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING](CONTRIBUTING.md) for guidelines.
+Review the [CONTRIBUTING](CONTRIBUTING.md) file for details.

 ## Security

-If you discover any security vulnerabilities, please review our [security policy](../../security/policy) to report them responsibly.
+If you discover a security vulnerability, please refer to the [security policy](../../security/policy).

 ## Credits